We're an affiliate

 Choose a spacious place in your house where no furniture can snag the leash while being dragged by your cat.
 Let him drag the leash around the room while you’re giving them food or toys as positive reinforcement.

-If your cat gets rattled while dragging the leash, you should hold the leash by just sitting on the floor and let him wander freely around you.
+If your cat gets rattled while dragging the leash, you should hold the leash by just sitting on the floor and letting him wander freely around you.

 5. Start Leash Walking Indoors